Host Your Virtual Workshop or Book Talk with The New York Writing Room!

 Virtual

-Writing Room members are invited to join New York Writing Room Coach Natalia Aponte to ask her anything!
-Come with questions about a personal project or seek advice from Natalia — a veteran fiction editor — about fiction writing, editing and publishing.
+Writing Room members are invited to join Detroit Writing Room Coach Sydnee Thompson to ask her anything!
+Come with questions about a personal project or seek editing advice from Sydnee, who specializes in copy editing and developmental editing for fiction and journalism projects.
 This is an open hour to ask questions in a group setting.
 Or come just to listen and learn!
 Ask Me Anythings are for Writing Room members only.
 RSVP to get the Zoom link.
 Members who RSVP will also receive a video recap.

 Virtual